kaiseldev-sudo/niche-finder/README.md

 # Niche Finder AI

 Modern Next.js application that turns vague hobbies, passions, or skills into validated micro‑niche business ideas.
-Powered by Google’s Gemini models, each result arrives with a description, potential score, USP, target audience, and starter action—presented inside responsive cards tailor-made for instant sharing.
+Powered by OpenAI’s GPT models, each result arrives with a description, potential score, USP, target audience, and starter action—presented inside responsive cards tailor-made for instant sharing.

 ## ✨ Features

-- **Gemini 1.5 integration** – configurable model selection with graceful fallbacks and smarter error messaging.
+- **OpenAI integration** – configurable model selection with graceful fallbacks and smarter error messaging.
 - **Insight-rich cards** – every niche is rendered as a sleek three-column grid with accordions for USP, audience, and starter move.
 - **Guided UX** – hero radar banner, paginated results, and a polished footer with quick actions.
 - **Modern typography** – global Sora font pairing for a corporate, high-trust feel.